 - Assistance in bonding capability.

-East Montgomery County Economic Development Corporation (EMCEDC) can provide additional financing options for your reloaction or expansion needs with below market rates and extended terms in return for job creation activities.
+The East Montgomery County Economic Development Corporation (EMCEDC), a non-profit subsidiary of EMCID, can provide additional financing options for your reloaction or expansion needs with below market rates and extended terms in return for job creation activities.
+The EMCEDC is led by a five-member Board of Directors, including Chairman Brenda Webb, Stephen Carlisle, Leonard Rogers, John Unterreiner, and Martin Zepeda.

 Lone Star College System will help train employees and will assist with obtaining job training dollars from the State of Texas Smart Jobs Program.
 The Texas Workforce Commission will also provide assistance with job advertising and pre-screening of applicants, as well as job training of up to $1,500 per job through the Skills Development Fund.